-Art History Intensive: Key Concepts through Time examines important ideas in art history and art theory throughout human history, from cave painting through the modern age.
+Art History: Key Concepts examines important ideas in art history and art theory throughout human history, from cave painting through the modern age.
 Clear and concise weekly themes provide a framework to discuss a range of art objects selected from Europe, Asia and the Americas.

 The course begins with an exploration of different timelines within art history.
 Subsequently, each week surveys various forms of representation, analyzing how art has developed from the iconic works of the Old Masters to the innovative practices of contemporary artists today.
 This structure provides you with the necessary background and tools to confidently address complex subjects in art history, art criticism, curatorial work, and collecting—all indispensable to anyone wishing to expand their knowledge of art or pursue a professional career in the art world.